 According to my taste testers, a.k.a. family.
 This is the best bread yet!
 And I have to agree that the texture and flavour are really good.
 The downside is … I have eaten way too much bread lately.￼

 ￼This sourdough has a larger amount of starter in it than I usually use.
 Because of this extra starter, it is a fast rising bread.

 It is not the usual day or two before you can bake it, but only a matter of mixing the starter in the evening and then baking by early afternoon the following day.

 In the recipe I have included a rough timeline.
 But obviously you would make that around your own day

-The day before baking, take your starter out of the fridge and feed 10 g of starter with 20 g flour and 20 mls or slightly more of water.
+The day before building the levain, take your starter out of the fridge and feed 10 g of starter with 20 g flour and 20 mls or slightly more of water.

 1 Tbspn olive oil